Visit the institution website for COVID‑19 updates

-Our MSc Corporate Finance programme is aimed at students who wish to prepare for a career in the treasury department of a large company or for the corporate finance team of an investment bank.
-It would also prepare you for a management consultancy role with a finance focus or an advisory role with an accounting or professional services company.
+Our MSc Corporate Finance is designed to prepare you for a career in the treasury department of a large company or the corporate finance team of an investment bank.
+It is also suitable if you wish to work in a management consultancy role with a finance focus or an advisory role with an accounting or professional services company.

-MSc Corporate Finance is accredited by the Chartered Institute of Management Accountants (CIMA); the world's largest body of management accountants.
-It offers at least 6 exemptions from CIMA's professional examinations.
-This is strong recognition of the professional relevance of this programme for students wishing to work in the Finance function of a business or multinational organisation.
+The programme is accredited by the Chartered Institute of Management Accountants (CIMA), the world's largest body of management accountants, and offers at least six exemptions from their examinations.
+This is strong recognition of the professional relevance of this programme for students wishing to work in the finance function of a business or multinational organisation.

-Our Trading Room, which incorporates Thomson-Reuters Eikon financial trading software, is integrated into the programme and will provide the platform for many of the computer lab sessions, enabling you to practically apply concepts you have learned during the programme.
-Currently students have access to the Trading Room in the evenings and at weekends.
-You can work independently towards a certificate of competency in EIKON which is awarded by Thomson-Reuters.
+Our trading room, which incorporates Thomson-Reuters Eikon financial trading software, is integrated into the programme and will provide the platform for many of the computer lab sessions, enabling you to practically apply concepts you have learned during the programme.
+Currently students have access to the trading room in the evenings and at weekends.
+You can also work independently towards a certificate of competency in Eikon, which is awarded by Thomson-Reuters.

 Information for international students